-In the wake of the Trump election, one of the few bipartisan pastimes has been to point and wag a finger at Fukuyama and the thesis of the End of History The thesis, loosely, suggested that perhaps the 1990s and the brief period of American seemingly singlehanded hegemony had produced a liberal political order that would not—and maybe could not—end.
+In the wake of the Trump election, one of the few bipartisan pastimes has been to point and wag a finger at Francis Fukuyama and the perceived thesis of his work The End of History.
+The thesis—or at least the way that thesis is represented—suggests that perhaps the 1990s and the brief period of American seemingly singlehanded hegemony had produced a liberal political order that would not, maybe could not, end.

 For those who view the Trump election as a world-historical event, they can raise their hands and shout at this thesis (and Fukuyama, its somewhat unfairly strawmanned totem), “You idiot!
 Don’t you see how much is changing?
 Obviously nothing ever ended at all!”